akmed772/dosvax/README_PS55.txt

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+- getfps5.com -

+This is a dump program to obtain entire font ROM data of the Display Adapter.
+It requires 768 KB of free drive space.
+I've never been tested it on the real machine.

 - dcbpatch.com -